-EACH YEAR OF UCD's architecture programme combines design studio with lecture and seminar-based subjects.
+Each year of UCD's architecture programme combines design studio with lecture and seminar-based subjects.
 The emphasis in the first three years is on equipping students with the knowledge, skills and understanding essential to the discipline of architecture.
 Knowledge acquired in lecture courses is applied in design projects of increasing complexity.
 Acquiring skills and techniques in a range of media, students develop strong individual work methods.
 In the graduate course, the focus is on introducing students to research, scholarship and innovation.
 Students are invited to discover and develop their own specific path in architecture by engaging systematically and deeply with the discipline and its many contexts.
 The themes treated in seminars and in studios derive from the research interests and current concerns of staff.
 Independence of thought, critical enquiry and structured exploration are encouraged and supported.
-Visiting students participate fully in every aspect of the UCD School of Architecture programme.
-In addition, UCD's modular degree programmes allow students to choose electives from across the university.